marcodippy/learning_hadoop/hadoop/average_grade/README.md

 # Exercise #

 Given a semicolon delimited file containing a list of grades of students in several courses (not ordered), calculate the average grade of each student for each course (each student has three grades per course).
-Output file must be colon separated and its record must be ordered per course (ascending order) and student (descending order).
+Output file must be comma separated and its record must be ordered per course (ascending order) and student (descending order).

 ## Example: ##
 ### Input ###